-- think about whether the job you want to do could be done another way – for example, pulling weeds by hand.
+Before you buy new gardening products, think about whether the job you want to do could be done another way, for example, pulling weeds by hand.
+You can get advice to help you select the safest and most effective product for the job from the staff at your garden shop, or look online.

 Take care while you garden

-- If you're working on plants that are for eating, check the label to see how long you need to wait before the plant or vegetable will be safe to eat.
-Write this down somewhere so you don’t forget.
+- If you are working near or on edible plants, check the label to see whether the product is safe to use near food crops, and if used nearby, how long you need to wait before the plant or vegetable is safe to eat.

 - Keep products away from your eyes and face, and off your skin.